ponymessenger/use-prosemirror/README.md

 _ProseMirror + React done right_

-ProseMirror is one of the best, if not the best, rich text editors out there.
-It may not be written in React, but its render model is very similar to React's.
+[ProseMirror](https://prosemirror.net/) is one of the best rich text editors out there.
+Although it's not written in React, its render model is very similar to React's.
 It is therefore a great fit for your React project.

-This package lets you integrate ProseMirror into your project quickly and correctly, using modern React best practices.
+This package lets you bootstrap a minimal React integration quickly, using modern React best practices.

 ## Installation